mrvivekkumar7171/FastAPI/README.md

 Speed (based on asynchronous programming)
-Easy integration with Python-based ML workflows Automatic generation of interactive API documentation (via Swagger UI) Built-in validation and error handling using Pydentic Fast development and testing processs
+Easy integration with Python-based ML workflows Automatic generation of interactive API documentation (via Swagger UI) Built-in validation and error handling using pydantic Fast development and testing processs
 All these benefits make FastAPI ideal for modern, scalable ML applications.